Fifth Third Secured Card review

 Before you visit a First Third Bank branch, have the following information on hand:

 - Financial information, such as your total annual income, employment status, monthly housing payment and bank account details.

 - Identifying details such as your Social Security number and mother’s maiden name.

 Apply for this card if you’re rebuilding credit, but you may want to have a credit score between 300 and 669.
 If your credit is too low, your application may still be declined.
 In that case, you might have better approval odds with a no-credit-check secured card.

 Fifth Third Bank has been accredited with the Better Business Bureau (BBB) since 1928 and has an A+ rating.
 Though it has almost 900 customer complaints on its profile, the BBB reports most of them as answered or resolved.
 This implies that even if you end up having an issue with Fifth Third Bank, it’s likely that you’ll be able to get assistance.

 I got the card.
 Now what?

 - Monitor your spending.
-Fifth Third’s online banking system lets you keep track of your spending and easily make payments online.
+The Fifth Third online banking system lets you keep track of your spending and easily make payments online.

 - Avoid fees.
-Paying late can set you back by up to $38.
-Cash advances, balance transfers and overseas transactions also come with fees.
+Paying late can set you back up to $40.
+Cash advances, balance transfers and foreign transactions also come with fees.